gvwilson/thirdbit/src/fiction/santas/index.md

 "Uh huh.
-And I suppose you want me to believe that you just *happened* to be in sensei's house when those elves attacked?"
+And I suppose you want me to believe that you just happened to be in sensei's house when the flips followed through the wherever?
+And again to Santa Hotep's pyramid?"

 Finner's mouth worked.
-"I didn't know they were going to attack!" he finally managed to get out.
+"I don't know anything about that!" he finally managed to get out.
-"I didn't know about, about chimneys to other worlds, I don't know why you call my gran-granna 'sensei'—I don't know anything about *any* of this!
+"I don't know why you call my gran-granna 'sensei', or any of this!
 I just want to go *home*."

+Santa Hood pressed a button on the ray gun with her thumb.
+The ray gun hummed in response.
+"You're not going anywhere until I'm sure you're not a robot."

+"A what?"

+"Uh uh uh."
+Santa Hood gestured with the gun.
+Finner's hands shot back into the air.
+"Better.
+I said,
+prove to me that you're not a robot.
+Because you were gone an awfully long time at Santa Hotep's.
+They could have replaced you then."

+For a moment Finner just gaped at her.
+*You could check my pulse,* he thought, immediately squashing the idea back into the corner of his brain where he kept all the other troubling thoughts he had about women, comma, attractive.
+"I'm bleeding," he blurted.
+"I mean, just a bit, but I scraped my arm.
+I can…?"

+Santa Hood nodded permission.
+Arms still in the air,
+Finner pulled his right sleeve down to his elbow.
+"See?" he said hopefully.
+It wasn't actually much of a scratch, but it was red and yay, there was in fact a small streak on his skin.

-Santa Hood studied his face for a moment, then flipped the ray gun over and offered it to him.
+Santa Hood studied it a moment, then pressed the button the ray gun again.
-"Doesn't work unless you're an elf," she explained.

-"Then why were you pointing it at me!?"

-The corner of Santa Hood's mouth quirked up.
-"Would you feel better about that if I *had* been able to shoot you with it?
+With a disappointed *mmrrrmmm* the end of the gun dimmed and blinked out.
-Here, take it."
+"Here, take it."
 She leaned forward to pass it to him and winced.

 Finner put it on the tiny desk he'd been sitting on.